-Day 3: Tokyo City Tour
+Day 3: Explore Tokyo

-Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating city.
-Head to the 1st observatory of the Tokyo Skytree for panoramic views over the city before taking a wander through the district of Asakusa for an opportunity to pick up some souvenirs on Nakamise Shopping street and visit Sensoji Temple.
-Due to the limited coach parking, you may need to walk around 15 minutes on flat road.
-Drive by the Imperial Palace Plaza and then stroll through tranquil Hamarikyu Gardens.
-You will be on your feet for 4-5 hours during your touring in Tokyo.
+Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating sity.
+Head to the observation dock of Tokyo Skytron and old temples to explore; today take a tour by coach of this fascinating city.
+Head to the observation deck of Tokyo Skytree for panoramic views over the city before taking a wander through the district of Asakusa for an opportunity to pick up some souvenirs on Nakamise Shopping Street and visit Sensoji Temple.
+Due to the limited coach parking, you may need to walk

 Return to your hotel where your guide will let you know what time to meet for this evening's dinner cruise.
-Transfer from the hotel to your boat and take a leisurely 1-hour dinner cruise on Tokyo Bay for some excellent city vistas.
+Transfer from the hotel to your boat and take a leisurely 1-hour Japanese dinner cruise on Tokyo Bay for some excellent city vistas.
 You will need to get on and off your boat this evening without assistance.